TomLKoller/ADEKF/README.md

 ## Compound States
 States often consist of multiple sub states.
 For example, estimating the position of an object with an IMU requires not only to track the position, but also the orientation and the velocity.
 The ADEKF ships with Macro support to setup those compound states.
+This requires boost.

 Usually, a state can be divided into manifold substates m1 ... mn  and vector substates v1 ... vk.
 The ADEKF provides the Macro ADEKF_MANIFOLD() to setup up the compound states.
 It takes 3 arguments: